Detention of vulnerable applicants

 Malta

-Country Report: Detention of vulnerable applicants Last updated: 21/09/23
+Country Report: Detention of vulnerable applicants Last updated: 25/10/24

 The law prohibits the detention of vulnerable applicants.
 The Reception Regulations provide that “whenever the vulnerability of an applicant is ascertained, no detention order shall be issued or, if such an order has already been issued, it shall be revoked with immediate effect”.[1]
 However, in practice, detention of vulnerable persons continues.

-NGOs reported that unaccompanied minors are detained pending age assessments.
+Unless visibly children, unaccompanied minors are detained pending age assessments.
 The CPT confirmed in its report that, “in practice, many children, including those awaiting age-assessment results, are being deprived of their liberty both in Marsa IRC and in Safi and Lyster”.
 The report highlights that “due to space constrictions, children were held in the same cramped space together with related and non-related adults.
 In Marsa IRC, children of all ages – including infants – were locked on all of the units in very poor conditions together with unrelated single male adults”.
 The delegation mentioned that children have no access to any activities, education, or even the exercise yard to play games, and notes the lack of any psychosocial support or tailored programmes for children and other vulnerable groups.
-[3] These practices continued throughout 2021, as the CoE Commissioner for Human Rights noted in October 2021.[4]
-The UNHCR also reiterated concerns in February 2021, stating that “children are (still) being held in closed centres”.[5]
+[2] These practices continued throughout 2021, as the CoE Commissioner for Human Rights noted in October 2021.[3]
+The UNHCR also reiterated concerns in February 2021, stating that “children are (still) being held in closed centres”.[4]

-In Ali Camarra filed in January 2022, five children were released following an Habeas Corpus application before the Court of Magistrates of Malta in terms of Article 409A of the Criminal Code.
-They had been detained with adults for approximately 58 days and three of them were confirmed as minors by AWAS the day before the hearing, 57 days after their arrival.[6]
+In the case Ali Camarra filed in January 2022, five children were released following an Habeas Corpus application before the Court of Magistrates of Malta in terms of Article 409A of the Criminal Code.
+They had been detained with adults for approximately 58 days and three of them were confirmed as minors by AWAS the day before the hearing, 57 days after their arrival.[5]

 In A.D. v.
-Malta filed in February 2022, the applicant complains about the lawfulness and arbitrariness, as well as about the dismal conditions, of his different periods of detention under both the Prevention of Disease Ordinance and the Reception Regulations, and claims that he had no effective remedies in this respect.
-The applicant arrived in Malta in November 2021 and claimed to be a minor upon arrival, he was later diagnosed with Tuberculosis.
-He was detained for 16 days under the Period of Quarantine Order and 62 days under the Prevention of Disease Ordinance, the Court of Magistrates of Malta confirmed his detention under the Prevention of Disease Ordinance.
-He was then issued a Detention Order and remained in Detention in complete isolation in a container in the Safi Detention Centre for 147 days, the Division II of the Immigration Appeals Board confirmed his detention on two occasions and rejected his age assessment appeal.
-The case was communicated on 24 May 2022 and is still pending.[7]
+Malta, the applicant complained about the lawfulness and arbitrariness, as well as about the dismal conditions, of his different periods of detention under both the Prevention of Disease Ordinance and the Reception Regulations and claimed that he had no effective remedies in this respect.
+The applicant had arrived in Malta in November 2021 and had claimed to be a minor upon arrival.
+He was later diagnosed with Tuberculosis.
+He had been detained for 16 days under the Period of Quarantine Order and 62 days under the Prevention of Disease Ordinance.
+He had then been issued a Detention Order and remained in detention in complete isolation in a container in the Safi Detention Centre for 147 days.[6]

-In Ayoubah Fona vs. L-Avukat tal-Istat filed on 12 July 2022 before the Civil Court of Malta (First Hall), the applicant complains of his conditions of detention and the unlawfulness of his detention under the Prevention of Disease Ordinance, The minor applicant arrived in November 2021 and remained in detention for 58 days, with a substantial amount of time spent with adults in the HIRC, the so-called “China House”.[8]
+In Ayoubah Fona vs. L-Avukat tal-Istat filed on 12 July 2022 before the Civil Court of Malta (First Hall), the applicant complains of his conditions of detention and the unlawfulness of his detention under the Prevention of Disease Ordinance.
+The minor applicant arrived in November 2021 and remained in detention for 58 days, with a substantial amount of time spent with adults in China House.
+The case remains pending at the time of writing.[7]

 [1] Regulation 14(3) of the Reception Regulations, Subsidiary Legislation 420.06 of the Laws of Malta.